 Is your router incompatible?
 You might think about exchanging it with your ISP or buying a new one!
 If you rent your router from an Internet Service Provider reach out to them about getting a different router.
 Most are happy to assist with an exchange for free.
 You could also purchase a new compatible router and connect Circle to that.
 Take a look at our guide for how Circle works when you have two routers in your home.
 Need a recommendation?
 We love NETGEAR routers!

-Note: Circle does not recommend pairing your Circle unit with an extender.
+In addition, Circle does not recommend pairing your Circle unit with an extender.
 You can use extenders with Circle, but we do not recommend setting up Circle solely on a network provided by your extender.
 See here for more info.

 Router Compatibility List

 ACTIONTEC / TELUS